One-way Exchange folders synchronization

-Exactly two folders are synchronized one of which becomes the source folder and the other is target.
-Therefore, the changes to the source folder are mirrored in the target folder, but the changes occurring to the target folder are not mirrored in the source folder.
+In this synchronization type, only two folders are in sync - one becomes the source folder and the other is the target.
+Therefore, the changes to the source folder are mirrored in the target folder, but the changes occurring in the target folder are not synced to the source folder.
 More...

 One to many

 There is one source folder only and multiple target folders.
 The changes in the source folder will propagate to all target folders.
-In this type, the data from the source folder is replicated in the multiple target folders.
+In this type, the data from the source folder is replicated to multiple target folders.

-This synchronization type will, for example, be used in companies where there is one continually updated contacts database located in a public folder and the requirement is for the contacts to sync to the personal folders of selected employees.
-This will allow the employees to have public contacts in their personal contacts folder alongside the personal contacts for the data they input will not synchronize with the public folder as it would if two-way synchronization were used.
-Because now the personal contacts folders of employees are always up-to-date, they can upload the data to mobile devices.
+This synchronization type will be used, for example, in companies where there is one continually updated contacts database located in a public folder and the requirement is for the contacts to sync to the personal folders of selected employees.
+This will allow the employees to have public contacts alongside with their personal contacts folder.
+The data they input in their personal folders will not synchronize to the public folders (for that you would need the two-way synchronization type).
 More...

 Many to one